lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/1_Lesson_1/index.md

 That is going to be wrapping it up for this lesson.
 In the next we will begin with transmitting these values from arduino to the P5 web-editor.
 But for extra practice, try the following:

 * Replace the potentiometer with another sensor.
-How the doe behavior of the values in the serial=l monitor change? (don't forget about resistors)
+How the doe behavior of the values in the serial monitor change? (don't forget about resistors)
 * Try adding an LED into the circuit.
 Can you use the sensor values to adjust the LED as well?

 ---